MattDierick/RTD-APIm-ADC-Controller/source/class3/module3/module3.rst

 Module 3 - Protect Arcadia API with Adv.
 Waf and APM (Bearer SSO)
 #################################################################

-In this lab we will deploy in front of the API Gateway a BIG-IP security policy based on Adv.
-WAF and APM.
+In this lab we will deploy a BIG-IP security policy based on Adv.
+WAF and APM, in front of the NGINX+ API GW.
 In order to make life better and simple for DevOps, we will delegate all the Authentication layer to APM.
 APM will authenticate JWT tokens coming from different providers with different keys, and we will use APM Bearer SSO in order to share a unique JWT key with the API gateways.